 Medicaid usually provides low-cost or sometimes free coverage to eligible families such as low-income earners, people with disabilities, elderly and pregnant women.
 Depending on the state, Medicaid covers hospice care after the diagnosis of a terminal illness with a medical prognosis of fewer than six months.

 In most cases, facilities utilize Medicaid alongside the patient’s existing Medicare coverage.
-Families need to provide the following to get eligibility.
+Families need to provide the following to meet the hospice criteria and get eligibility.

 - Physician’s certification of a terminal illness of the patient